 Weight is variable, depending on the size and scale of the piece.
 The Cap should always be set to Butt Cap, and the Join should always be set to Miter Join.
 Alignment can vary based on the situation, but the only stroke types allowed are Solid and Dashed (3 and 2) — both highlighted on the menu.

-When using linework near a master brand mark or unit lockup, please adhere to the appropiate amount of clear space.
+When using linework near a master brand mark or unit lockup, please adhere to the appropriate amount of clear space.
 Learn more about clear space rules here.

 Ends are a great and simple way to add visual interest to a layout.
 But they can also be used to convey a variety of ideas: Start here, end there; this goes with that; do this, then that; and so forth.